flamewave/jquery-ui-expandable/readme.txt

      - object        - Map of items and content to set.
 The value of the "content" parameter is ignored.
                        Supported formats:
                        - Header element ID.
+                         Example: {
-                         Example: { "firstItem": "content for the 1st item", ... }
+                            "firstItem": "content for the 1st item",
+                            "second": function() { return "content for 2nd item"; },
+                            ...
+                         }
                        - Index of item (zero based).
+                         Example: {
-                         Example: { 1: "content for the 2nd item", ... }
+                            1: "content for the 2nd item",
+                            2: function() { return "content for 3rd item"; },
+                            ...
+                         }
                        - Mix of the two above.
+                         Example: {
-                         Example: { "firstItem": "content for the 1st item, 1: "content for the 2nd item" }
+                            "firstItem": "content for the 1st item,

-expandable('setItemStates', [state])
+                            1: function() { return "content for the 2nd item"; },
+                            ...
+                         }
+    The "content" parameter can be either a string containing the content, or a function that returns the content.

+expandable('setItemStates'[, state, noFx, reload])
     Sets the items to the specified state.
 See the "defaultState" option for details on accepted values of the "state" parameter.

-expandable('toggle', [items])
+If the "noFx" parameter is "true", then no animations will be used when setting the item states.
+If the "reload" parameter is "true" and AJAX loading is enabled, then items being expanded will have their content reloaded via AJAX.

+expandable('toggle'[, items, noFx, reload])
     Toggles the state of the specified items.
-See the "collapse" method for details on the "items" parameter.
+See the "collapse" method for details on the parameters.

 expandable('widget')
     Returns the element.

 -------------
 Globalization
 -------------